lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
-In base R it requires extra work to extract the confidence intervals and combine them with the estimates.
+In base R, extracting the confidence interval requires extra work to extract and to combine them with the estimates.
 Confidence intervals are, very simply, a possible range of uncertainties in the value of the estimate.
-Here, tidy has the conf dot int argument, letting you add confidence intervals directly to the results tibble.
+Here, tidy has the conf dot int argument, letting you add confidence intervals directly to the results.

 ---